JavaPantry/springcloud-workshop/WorkLogNotes/WorkLog - Микросервисы на Spring Cloud.md

 ## Failed attempt to test ProductService as DataJpaTest
 - replace `@SpringBootTest` with `@DataJpaTest` in `ProductServiceTest`
   - failed with error `Unable to find a @SpringBootConfiguration, you need to use @ContextConfiguration or @SpringBootTest(classes=...) with your test`
-    - Failed to load ApplicationContext for [MergedContextConfiguration@446626a7 testClass = com.springcloud.sbsuite.store.services.ProductServiceTest
+    - Failed to load ApplicationContext for [MergedContextConfiguration@446626a7 testClass = com.springcloud.sbsuite.orders.services.ProductServiceTest
   - Rollback
 - commit - failed attempt to test ProductService as DataJpaTest